-National flag carrier Turkish Airlines (THY) was named Turkey's most valuable brand for 2019 by a leading London-based independent branded business valuation and strategy consultancy firm.
+National flag carrier Turkish Airlines (THY) has been named the country's most valuable brand in 2022, as in the last three years, according to a leading London-based independent branded business valuation consultancy research Wednesday.